Spork124/astrayna-/src/site/notes/Characters/Caelus.md

 - Authority
 ### Misc
 - He/him pronouns
-- Had ADHD.
+- Has ADHD.
 Not diagnosed but aware of it

 ## Abilities/Magic
 The ability to manipulate air